 The paragraphs below will provide details of the main pre-enrolment processes and checks that we carry out to ensure that your application meets our obligations under the Australian Qualifications Framework.

-As a first step you should read through the ACCLM Pre-Enrolment Handbook to familiarise yourself with our philosophy, policies and requirements, to assess whether we are the right RTO for you.
+As a first step you should read through the ACCLM Domestic Student Handbook to familiarise yourself with our philosophy, policies and requirements, to assess whether we are the right RTO for you.
 The Handbook will provide more detail on how we run our courses and the commitment required by you.

 2. Work Placement